Loading IndicatorLoading Indicator

 Photo: Hankyung DB

-President Lee Jae-myung approved the appointment of Shin Hyun-song as governor of the Bank of Korea after the ruling and opposition parties agreed on and adopted his confirmation hearing report on April 20, senior presidential spokesperson Kang Yu-jung said.
+President Lee Jae-myung approved the appointment of Shin Hyun-song as governor of the Bank of Korea on April 20, senior presidential spokesperson Kang Yoo-jung said, after lawmakers from the ruling and opposition parties adopted his confirmation hearing report by agreement.

 Shin will take office on April 21 and begin a four-year term.
-He assumes the role as domestic and global economic uncertainty intensifies, including geopolitical risks stemming from the Middle East.
-He now faces the dual challenge of containing high inflation and won weakness while guarding against a slowdown in growth.
+He assumes the post as economic uncertainty at home and abroad mounts, including geopolitical risks tied to the Middle East.
+He faces the task of containing pressure from high inflation and a weak won while also addressing concerns about an economic slowdown.

-Shin is regarded as combining academic credentials with hands-on policy experience across international financial institutions and academia.
-Born in Daegu in 1959, he attended Emanuel School in the UK and studied philosophy, politics and economics at the University of Oxford.
-He later earned a master’s degree and a doctorate in economics from Oxford.
+Shin is regarded as bringing both academic credentials and policy experience from international financial institutions and academia.
+Born in Daegu in 1959, he attended Emanuel School in the U.K. and studied philosophy, politics and economics at the University of Oxford.
+He later earned master's and doctoral degrees in economics from Oxford.

-He built a long career in international finance and policy research.
-At the Bank for International Settlements, he served as economic adviser and head of the monetary and economic department, helping lead research on global financial stability and monetary policy.
-He also served as a professor of economics at Princeton University, a visiting scholar at the International Monetary Fund, and a member of the New York Fed’s Financial Advisory Roundtable.
-He previously worked as international economic adviser at South Korea’s presidential office.
+He has built a long career in international finance research and policymaking.
+As head of the Monetary and Economic Department at the Bank for International Settlements, Shin led research on global financial stability and monetary policy.
+He previously served as a professor of economics at Princeton University, a visiting scholar at the International Monetary Fund, a member of the New York Federal Reserve's Financial Advisory Roundtable, and international economic adviser at South Korea's presidential office.

-In financial markets, Shin is classified as a pragmatic hawk for backing preemptive interest-rate increases to curb inflation.
+Shin is classified in the market as a pragmatic hawk, having backed preemptive interest-rate increases to respond to inflation.

 Korea Economic Daily